 3 Now Joshua was clothed with filthy garments, and was standing before the Angel.
 4 Then He answered and spoke to those who stood before Him, saying, “Take away the filthy garments from him.”
 And to him He said, “See, I have removed your iniquity from you, and I will clothe you with rich robes.”
 5 And I said, “Let them put a clean turban on his head.”
 So they put a clean turban on his head, and they put the clothes on him.
 And the Angel of the Lord stood by.

 “Filthy garments” were covered with excrement.
 The high priest stood in ceremonially unclean priestly clothes.
 Satan’s accusation was true that the high priest was stained with sin.
 Joshua’s filthy priestly garments represented the sins of the nation.
 These filthy garments did not represent the true priestly vestments (Lev 22:3).
 Joshua stood as a representative of the nation in his priestly functions and not expressing his personal sins.
-It is Joshua, the high priest, not Joshua, the man, that stands in God’s presence.
+It is Joshua the high priest, not Joshua the man, who stands in God’s presence.

 and was standing before the Angel.